josefbruseke/josefbruseke/README.md

 ## Hi there 👋

-## Sobre Mim
+## About me

-👋 Olá!
-Sou Josef, graduando em Sistemas de Informação pela Universidade Federal de Santa Catarina (UFSC).
-Estou atualmente estagiando no Conselho Regional de Santa Catarina.
+👋 Hello!
+I'm Josef, an undergraduate student in Information Systems at the Federal University of Santa Catarina (UFSC).
+Currently interning at the Regional Council of Santa Catarina.

-## 🛠️ Conhecimentos Técnicos
+## 🛠️ My Stack

-- **Linguagens de Programação:**
-  - 🐍 Python
-  - ☕ Java
-  - 🌐 JavaScript
-- **Desenvolvimento Web:**
-  - 🌐 HTML
+- 🌐 TypeScript
-  - 🎨 CSS
-- **Frameworks e Bibliotecas:**
 - 🚀 Next.js
 - ⚛️ React.js
-- **Ferramentas e Metodologias:**
-  - 🔧 Git / GitHub
-  - 💾 SQL
-  - 📈 Scrum
+- 🦀 Rust
-  - 📊 Kanban
+- ⚓ Anchor.rs
-  - 🗂️ Trello
+- 🐍 Python

-  ## 🌎 Idiomas
+## 🌎 Human Languages
+- Portuguese 🇧🇷

-- **Inglês:** Avançado
+- English 🇬🇧
-- **Alemão:** Intermediário
+- German  🇩🇪
-- **Francês:** Intermediário
+- Spanish 🇪🇸
-- **Espanhol:** Intermediário
+- French  🇫🇷

-## 🌟 Traços Pessoais

-- 💬 Comunicativo e respeitoso no trato com as pessoas
-- 🛠️ Capaz de desenvolver soluções práticas e rápidas em processos
-- 😌 Bastante resistente ao stress cotidiano
-- 🌐 Flexível, acostumado a mudanças e outras culturas

-## 📞 Contato
+## 📞 Other Social Medias

 - **LinkedIn:** [linkedin.com/in/josefbruseke](https://www.linkedin.com/in/josefbruseke)